typst/typst/docs/guides/guide-for-writing-plugins.md

 description: |
   You need to use external code for performance reason or to avoid reinventing the wheel?
-This guide explains how to integrate your code as a plugin.
+This guide explains how to integrate external code as a plugin.
 ---

 # Guide for plugin development (Advanced users)